 Every time you visit your doctor or healthcare provider, someone takes your blood pressure.
 Taking your blood pressure is the only way to know if you have high blood pressure (also called hypertension).
 Nearly half of American adults have high blood pressure, and many don’t know it.
 Treating and managing high blood pressure is important.

-Blood pressure readings include two numbers, the top number is the systolic pressure (the force of blood on the artery walls when your heart beats) and the bottom is the diastolic pressure (the force of blood on the artery walls while your heart’s resting between beats).
+Blood pressure readings include two numbers.
+The top number is the systolic pressure (the force of blood on the artery walls when your heart beats) and the bottom is the diastolic pressure (the force of blood on the artery walls while your heart’s resting between beats).

-Healthy vs. unhealthy numbers
+Healthy vs. Unhealthy Numbers

-If you have high blood pressure (hypertension stage 1 and 2) your doctor is most likely treating it with medications (or a combo of medications) and strongly encouraging lifestyle changes.
+If you have high blood pressure (hypertension stage 1 and 2), your doctor is most likely treating it with medications (or a combo of medications) and strongly encouraging lifestyle changes.

 If your blood pressure is 180/120 and you’re having chest pain, shortness of breath, back pain, numbness/weakness, change in vision or speech, call 911 immediately.

-Fact vs. fiction
+Fact vs. Fiction

-People make a lot of assumptions about high blood pressure; here are a few facts.
+People make a lot of assumptions about high blood pressure.
+Here are a few facts:

 - Even if high blood pressure runs in your family, you can avoid it yourself with proper lifestyle choices (balanced diet, regular exercise).

 - Even if you don’t use table salt, that doesn’t mean you’re controlling your sodium intake (sodium can increase blood pressure).
 Read labels — most processed foods contain a lot of sodium.

-- All salts are created equal when it comes to sodium content—using kosher or sea salt rather than table salt doesn’t make a difference.
+- All salts are created equal when it comes to sodium content.
+Using kosher or sea salt rather than table salt doesn’t make a difference.

-- Eat a well-balanced, low-sodium diet (try to limit sodium to less than 1,500 mg a day)
+- Eat a well-balanced, low-sodium diet (less than 2300 mg a day).